Do you have the foundations you need to make books inclusive?

 What you get:

-Access to learning platform with video content released weekly.
+Access to learning platform with drip-released video training.

 Mindset activities to change how you think about inclusive books.